dcdpr/did-btcr2/chapters/Index.md

 DID controller never has to reveal their DIDs or ::BTCR2 Updates:: to the aggregator.

-The type of a service defining a ::SMT Beacon:: in a DID document is "SMTBeacon".
+The type of a service defining an ::SMT Beacon:: in a DID document is "SMTBeacon".

 ---